Arlanthir/notes/languages/Bash.md

 `True` is represented by 0, `False` is represented by something else

 - The syntax `[<expression>]` converts a conditional expression to 0 (true) or 1 (false).
-- The `!` negates the boolean condition.
+- `!` negates the boolean condition.

 ### String operators